Teofimo Lopez vs George Kambosos Jr. Preview November 27th, 2021

-Although unbeaten Gerorge Kambosos Jr of Australia is the mandatory IBF challenger only, he’ll have a chance to take home the WBA Super World, WBO, and Ring Magazine World Lightweight Belts home with him too this Saturday, June 19th if he manages to beat undefeated champion Teofimo Lopez of Brooklyn.
-Lopez won the WBA and WBO titles in his last outing when he beat a rather tame-looking Vasyl Lomachenko by a somewhat controversial unanimous decision last October.
-Kambosos Jr earned the title shot by beating Lee Selby by split decision last Halloween.
-The 12-rounder from Miami, Florida can be seen live on pay-per-view on Triller/FITE TV.
+Although unbeaten Gerorge Kambosos Jr of Australia is the mandatory IBF challenger only, after months of delays he’ll finally have a chance to take home the WBA Super World, WBO, and Ring Magazine World Lightweight Belts home too this Saturday, Nov.
+27th if he manages to beat undefeated champion Teofimo Lopez of Brooklyn, New York.
+Lopez won the WBA and WBO titles in his last outing when he beat a rather tame-looking Vasyl Lomachenko by a somewhat controversial unanimous decision in October of last year.
+Kambosos Jr earned the title shot by beating Lee Selby via a split decision on Halloween, 2020.
+The 12-rounder from the Hulu Theater at Madison Square Garden can be seen live in most nations on DAZN.

 Lopez vs Kambosos Jr. Betting Odds